ku-sldg/plih/_ids/3-Adding-Booleans-Redux.md

 typeof :: Cont -> BBAE -> Either String TBBAE
 {% endhighlight %}

+Note that we're using the `Either` construct to return the type or error.
+However, we're not using `Either` as a monad in this type inference function.
 The `typeof` signature is eerily similar to the `eval` signature.
 We'll come back to that later, but it's worth thinking about why that's the case.

 Here's the complete code for the `typeof` function: